Why is my retaining wall

 Landscaping

-The answer to 'why is my retaining wall' is that there are several common causes for issues with a retaining wall, including improper construction, soil erosion, poor drainage, and natural settling over time.
-Symptoms may include cracks, leaning, or bulging in the wall, as well as water pooling behind it.
+The answer to 'why is my retaining wall' is that there are several common causes for issues with retaining walls, including poor construction, soil erosion, improper drainage, and damage from weather or landscaping.
+Symptoms may include cracks, leaning, bulging, or collapse of the wall.
+Solutions can range from minor repairs to complete wall replacement, depending on the severity of the problem.

 Step-by-Step Guide